Home Performance with ENERGY STAR®

 Illinois Home Performance

-MEEA has successfully designed a statewide HPwES program for Illinois that has the support of llinois' electric and natural gas utilities and the State Energy Office.
+MEEA has successfully designed an HPwES program for Illinois that has the support of ComEd, Nicor Gas, Peoples Gas and North Shore Gas.
 Illinois Home Performance with ENERGY STAR® (IHP) is a program sponsored by four of Illinois' investor owned utility companies in northern Illinois for ten years.
 The program aimed to help Illinois home and property owners decrease their energy costs while increasing the comfort, safety, durability and value of their homes.
 Homeowners achieve these benefits by working with qualified contractors who take a "whole-home" approach to energy upgrades.
 Since 2010, thousands of Illinois homeowners have reduced their energy use by 15% or more by completing home energy upgrades through IHP.
-MEEA serves as the program's Statewide Coordinator, responsible for homeowner education, contractor training and partner coordination.
+MEEA serves as the program's coordinator, responsible for homeowner education, contractor training and partner coordination.

 HVAC System Adjustment & Verified Efficiency

 HVAC SAVE is a utility-sponsored training and contractor certification program that teaches HVAC contractors to easily diagnose the performance of furnaces, central air conditioners, air source heat pumps and geothermal heat pumps.
 The training focuses on how to use static pressures, system temperatures and airflows to identify existing system deficiencies, allowing contractors to make targeted repairs or adjustments.

 The program ran from 2010 through 2018.
 During that time, MEEA trained over 2,500 contractors through approximately 125 trainings with support from various utilities throughout the Midwest.
 The program resulted in over 150,000 verified quality installations.